-As tempting as it might be to cash out every paycheck and stuff the extra money in your mattress, that's not the optimal strategy for getting wealthy.
+As tempting as it might be to cash out every paycheck and stuff the extra money in your mattress, that's not the optimal wealth-building strategy.
 Neither is buying an expensive watch, a boat, or a fancy home theater system.
-You probably already know that putting your money to work for you—letting your money make more money—can produce great gains over time.
+This, of course, is the premise of the widely-regarded book "The Millionaire Next Door".
+Putting your money to work for you—letting your money make more money—can produce great gains over time.

-That's one reason why programs like the MyRA savings account and employer-run 401(k)s are popular.
-They help you gain more control over your own money and put it to work in some of the best businesses in the world.
+Programs such as the MyRA savings account and employer-run 401(k)s are popular because they help wage earners put their money to work by investing in some of the best businesses in the world.

 Cynics might also claim that moving money out of pension funds into the stock market in general is a way to increase the amount of fees paid to "professional" money managers, but that doesn't have to be true for you.

-What is active investing?
-Active investing is a system of putting money to work in the stock market by making trades.
+Active investing is a trading strategy of buying and selling stocks in the market frequently.
 It's often defined in contrast to passive investing, where there's little analysis of individual stocks and only the occasional research into low-overhead funds.

 Active investing is often marked by several criteria:

-- Looking for inefficiencies in the price of individual stocks and tradable securities
+- Looking for inefficiencies in the price of individual stocks and tradeable securities

 - Buying and selling more frequently than a passive investor's set schedule